 Each member of the University shares the responsibility for maintaining conditions conducive to the achievement of the University's mission.
-The following misconduct is prohibited and subject to the Student Conduct & Resolution Process:
+The following is a non-exclusive list of misconduct that is prohibited and subject to the Student Conduct & Resolution Process:

-- a) Intentional violation of the Campus Alcohol Policy and Drug Policy. - Direct and indirect forms of abuse, threats, intentional or reckless endangerment, or causing physical harm to any person or oneself. - Sexual misconduct as defined in the SUA's Sexual Misconduct/Title IX Policy and Procedures.
-The grievance procedures for resolving the alleged violations of the Sexual

-Misconduct Policy can be found in SUA's Sexual Misconduct/Title IX Policy and Procedures
+- a) Violation of the Campus Alcohol and Drug Policies. - b) Direct and indirect forms of abuse, threats, intentional or reckless endangerment, or causing physical harm to any person. - c) Sexual misconduct as defined in the SUA's Sexual Misconduct/Title IX Policy and Procedures.
+The grievance procedures for resolving the alleged violations of the Sexual Misconduct Policy can be found in SUA's Sexual Misconduct/Title IX Policy and Procedures. - d) Possession of a firearm or any other weapon on campus.

-- d) Possession of a weapon on campus. - e) Intentionally initiating or causing to be initiated any false reporting, warning or threat of fire, explosion or other emergency. - f) Disorderly or inappropriate conduct on University property or at official University functions. - Forgery, unauthorized use of or alteration of any University document, card system or identification. - Intentionally or recklessly interfering with any and all normal University or Universitysponsored activities, events and procedures. - Unauthorized entry or use of University facilities - j) Intentional violation of the term of any imposed sanction imposed in accordance with the Code. - k) Theft of property; possession of stolen property. - Intentionally or recklessly destroying or damaging College property or the property of others. - m) Purposefully failing to comply with the reasonable directions of University officials, including Campus Security officers. - n) Intentional violations of other published University regulations or policies.
-Such regulations or policies may include the University Catalog, Student-Athlete Handbook, IT Policies, Residential Life Guide, as well as those regulations relating to governing student organizations. - Actions violating University policies or inappropriate conduct by a student's guest. - Violation of federal or state law of special relevance to the university including but not limited to sex offenses and indecent conduct. - q) Hate violence motivated by hostility to race, ethnic background, religious belief, sex, age, disability, or sexual orientation.
+- e) Intentionally initiating or causing to be initiated any false reporting, warning or threat of fire, explosion or other emergency. - f) Disorderly or inappropriate conduct on University property or at official University functions. - g) Forgery, unauthorized use of or alteration of any University document, card system or identification. - h) Intentionally or recklessly interfering with any and all normal University or University-sponsored activities, events and procedures. - i) Unauthorized entry or use of University facilities. - j) Violation of the term of any sanction imposed in accordance with the Code. - k) Theft of property; possession of stolen property. - Intentionally or recklessly destroying or damaging University property or the property of others. - m) Purposefully failing to comply with the reasonable directions of University officials, including Campus Security officers. - Niolations of other published University regulations or policies.
+Such regulations or policies may include the University Catalog, Student-Athlete Handbook, IT Policies, Residential Life Guide, as well as those regulations relating to governing student organizations. - o) Actions violating University policies or inappropriate conduct by a student's guest. - P) Violation of federal or state law of special relevance to the university including but not limited to sex offenses and indecent conduct. - q) Hate violence motivated by hostility to race, ethnic background, religious belief, sex, age, disability, or sexual orientation.